6 min read

 Top 10 typical NCRs in a Construction Project

-The construction industry is one of the most unpredictable environments to work in.
+The construction industry is one of the most unpredictable and exciting environments to work in.

 So, NCRs shouldn’t be a surprise to anybody.
-Even to Clients and Project Managers.
+Not even to Clients and Project Managers.
 They are part of the building process and part of the challenge.

 1. Not available design drawings